A young Black man standing outside a front door with a Black teenage boy wearing a hearing aid. They are talking together about something serious.

 You should talk to your doctor about any future exams if you are starting aripiprazole.
 You might decide together to delay starting it until you have completed them.

-If they are more than a week away, however, you might find that it is better to start aripiprazole to improve your motivation to study.
+If they are more than a week away, however, you might find that it is better to start aripiprazole to improve your motivation and ability to study.

 Taking aripiprazole

-You will get the best effect from aripiprazole if you take it regularly.
+You will get the best effect from aripiprazole if you take it every day at the dose prescribed by your doctor.

-You will usually take your dose once a day.
+You will usually take your dose once a day (or once a month if you are receiving long-acting injections).

-It doesn’t matter what time you take it each day – choose a time that you can always remember.
+It doesn’t matter what time you take it each day but try to take it at about the same time every day.
+Choose a time that you can always remember.
 This could be a mealtime, or when you brush your teeth.

 You can take the tablets or liquid before or after food.